DaktaDeo/daktadeo.be/content/nl/3d/prints/cryptex.md

 ---
-title: Letter Cryptex
+title: 'Letter Cryptex'
 date: '20200508T1330'
-blurb: These are some nice tools
+blurb: 'These are some nice tools'
 tags:
 - craft
 - opbergdoosje